Dada Kondke

+He was credited with introducing the genre of sex comedy to Marathi cinema and Hindi cinema.

+Dada Kondke was entered in the Guinness Book of World Records for the highest number of films (nine) that achieved silver jubilee (running for 25 consecutive weeks).

 Early life

 Kondke was a born to and raised in a Koli family of cotton-mill workers in a chawl in Naigaon, near Lalbaug, Mumbai.
 His family originally hailed from the village of Ingavali which was in the erstwhile Bhor State near Pune.
 Kondke and his migrant family retained close connections to their rural roots.

 As a youngster, Kondke was a rough kid who later on took up job in a local grocery retail chain called Apna Bazaar.
 He lost his parents to unfortunate events and the grieving process changed him profoundly.
 Left alone with his elder brother Dhondiram and his family to take care of him, these events made him focus more on the lighter side of life and make people laugh.
 Kondke started his entertainment career with a band and then worked as a stage actor.
 While working for the drama companies, Kondke toured throughout Maharashtra which helped him understand the local population's taste in entertainment.